About Paws at Peace

 Cheryl Murphy

 Cheryl joined the Paws at Peace family in July of 2023.
-She started her veterinary career in 1990 with roles as assistant, technician, and receptionist at companion animal practices, followed by management positions in companion, mixed and referral/specialty practices.
+She started her veterinary career in 1990 with roles as an assistant, technician, and receptionist at companion animal practices, followed by management positions in companion, mixed, and referral/specialty practices.
 In 2010, she became a Certified Veterinary Practice Manager (CVPM).
-Cheryl has taught at Chesapeake College, lecturing on resume preparation and interviewing skills, and also helping to coach newer managers in the profession.
+Cheryl has taught at Chesapeake College, lecturing on resume preparation and interviewing skills and also helping to coach newer managers in the profession.
 She is also a Fear Free Certified Professional.
 She is an active member of the VHMA and serves as a member of the Industry Advisory Panel.
-Dedicated to her profession, she recently became a Certified Compassion Fatigue Professional (CCFP) Cheryl enjoys spending time away from work with her husband, cats, dog, chickens and 6 children and 2 grandsons!
-Her special interests outside of work are traveling, gardening and mushroom foraging.
+Dedicated to her profession, she recently became a Certified Compassion Fatigue Professional (CCFP).
+Cheryl enjoys spending time away from work with her husband, cats, dog, chickens, six children, and two grandsons!
+Her special interests outside of work are traveling, gardening, and mushroom foraging.

 Calvin